BornaBiro/Almighty-WS2812-LED-Driver/README.md

-# Almighty-WS2812-LED-Driver
+# Almighty WS2812 LED Driver
-WS2812 driver for STM32 that uses different MCU peripherals to drive the LED using DMA (UART, SPI, PWM, GPIO).
+Let's abuse the STM32 peripherals in the ways that it was never been ment to be used for driving the WS2812 LED with DMA.